 It will depend on the system that you are accessing.
 The short answer is that more and more software, platforms, and systems that you use at DePaul will require additional authentication through the Microsoft Authenticator app.
 Although BlueKey multi-factor authentication does allow additional sign-in methods to verify your identity, it's highly recommended to use the Microsoft Authenticator app.

 BlueKey MFA requires you to select a "Default sign-in method".
 This is your first choice for authentication.
 It is highly recommended that all DePaul students, faculty, and staff select "Microsoft Authenticator -notification" as their default.
 If your mobile phone is handy, this is the easiest and most effective default sign-in method.

 If you haven’t already, it is highly encouraged that you add as many secure verification methods as possible to your BlueKey account.
 This makes it easier to login to these systems if you can’t access your phone.
-Add secure emails, other secure smart devices with the Authenticator app, and trusted phone numbers.
+Add other secure smart devices you own with the Authenticator app, and trusted phone numbers.
 Visit bluekey.depaul.edu/myaccount and click “Security Info” to add sign-in methods.

 Note: Email can only be used as a second verification factor when you are resetting your password.
 An email can not be used as a second factor to log into a system.